-Continuing construction costs on a new elementary school, paid for \$20,378,193 with proceeds of general obligation bonds issued in a prior year.
-Continuing construction costs on renovations and additions to an existing 3,191,171 high school, paid for with proceeds of general obligation bonds Totaling \$23,569,364
+Initial construction costs on a new high school, paid for \$53,714,440 with proceeds of general obligation bonds issued in a prior year.
+Initial construction costs on a new middle school, paid for 20,656,152 with proceeds of general obligation bonds issued in a prior year.
+Continuing construction costs on a new elementary school, paid for 8,086,141 with proceeds of general obligation bonds issued in a prior year.
+Initial construction costs on renovations and additions to an existing high 10,119,621 school, paid for with proceeds of general obligation bonds Totaling \$92,576,354